There are a number of leave options available to employees based on individual circumstances. Please see specific

 the equivalent of 24 days per year

 Sick Leave for a calendar year is the equivalent of 12 days per year.
-Eighty hours per year may be used for dependent care, with the option to apply for an additional 10% of employee's own sick leave for dependent purposes.
+Eighty hours per year may be used for dependent care.
+In the case of a serious health condition of an eligible family member, an employee may take up to a total of four-hundred-eighty (480) hours of sick leave in any twelve-month (12) period, including the eighty (80) hours provided, per policy.

 Family Medical Leave (FMLA)

 Family Medical Leave (FMLA) is available for eligible employees to use for qualifying reasons.
 Please contact Human Resources and Payroll for further information.

 There are 10 paid holidays each calendar year.
 They are as follows: